devth/dotfiles/README.md

 # dotfiles

-The pristine, versioned dotfile zen garden of @devth.
+The pristine, versioned, dotfile zen garden of @devth.

 ## Scope